 If you have an 802.11b or an OpenAir network, the WAP must contain two radios.
 The WAP master radio must match the end devices radios and the WAP station radio must match the master radio in the access point.
-Currently, 802.11a networks cannot use WAPs to communicate with end devices with 802.11a radios because you cannot configure a WAP with two 802.11a radios with one master and one station radio.

-If you have a 902 MHz network, the WAP only needs one 902 MHz radio because this radio can simultaneously be a master and a station.
+If you have an 802.11a or 902 MHz network, the WAP only needs one radio because this radio can simultaneously be a master and a station.
 This radio will create wireless hops automatically when it cannot communicate to the wired network.

-Note: The 2102 and 2106 cannot be WAPs because they only contain one radio.
+Note: The 2102 cannot be WAPs because it only contains one 802.11b radio.